 Tamil literature has an estimated history of about 2,400 years.
 The earliest literary work available in Tamil is the Sangam poetry, consisting of lyrics and longer poems.
 These are inscribed in palm leaves and preserved.
 Oral tradition too was in existence.
 The poets and artists were actually leaders of the people.
 They were masters in mass communication and contact.
 Their aim was the progress of the society.
 They intervened in morality, and in the discharge of justice and that way they played their role in politics of their times.
 They used their poetry and songs for pointing out the mistakes and wrong doings on the part of the kings and the ministers and sought to correct the aberrations.
 The priest had the supervisory role only in religious matters.
 After the king, it was the dictum from the poets – it was the order of the day.
 And thus, the poets of the Sangam period were the link between the people and the king and they had the democratic role of controlling the priests and the rulers to a great extent.
 The collection of lyrics is known as Ettu-thokai or Eight Anthologies, and the collection of longer poems is known as Pattu Pattu or Ten Idylls.
 Sangam poetry is unique in that it is group poetry of unparalleled beauty and greatness.
 Experts have stated that taken as a whole it (Sangam Poetry) satisfies all the requirements of great poetry.

 '): "Very early Tamils developed the passion for classification which is noticeable in many aspects of ancient Indian learning.
 Poetry was divided into two main groups: aham ('internal') and 'puram' (external).
 A unique feature of Tamil poetry is the initial rhyme or assonance.
 This does not appear in the earliest Tamil literature, but by the end of the sangam period it was quite regular.
 The first syllable or syllables of each couplet must rhyme.
 This initial assonance, in some poems continued through four or more lines, is never to be found in the poetry of Sanskrit

 The Tamil enthusiasts would like to stretch it backwards to the centuries BC.
 Some others put it as from the first century AD or the second.
 But Kesari Balakrishna Pillai, the celebrated thinker, researcher, scholar, historian, journalist and the promoter of several Malayalam writers who became nationally noted later in literature, throws more light on the Sangam period in his work 'The mother roots of History': "Following the model of the Sahitya Parishad, in Ujjain under the leadership of Kalidasa

 The Tamils contributed to the world culture great works such as Tirukkural, Tirumantiram and Ozhivil Odukkam, which have pre-eminent position in the wisdom literature of the world.
 Tiruvalluvar, the author of Tirukkural became immortal by this single work of his.
 He is also known in the Old Tamil literature variously – as Devar, Mutarpavalar, Matanubangi, Daivappulaivar, Chennappotakar, Perunavalar, Nankukanar, Pulavar, Poyyil Pulavar, Nayanar and the like.
 Tolkappiyam, the early Tamil book, is on phonology, grammar and poetics.
 Such a work implies that there should be a Tamil literature, existing before the book.
 Tolkappiyam defines Tamil literary language and non-literary language in clear terms.
 Tirukkural embodies a world-outlook that offers profound insights for men and women interested in leading an authentic life.
 Tirumantiram is a compendium of yogic technologies for liberation, and Ozhivil Odukkam a "nonesuch" for the most advanced aspirants of ultimate knowledge.
 The Tirukkural and the Chilapatikaram are classics of Tamil literature.
 So are Manimekalai of Ilam Ko Adigal, Kambar's Ramayanam, Sekkilar's Periya Puranam.
 Subramania Bharaty of the last century infused patriotism, a new vigor and used the language to equip people to fight for human dignity, and sense of freedom.
 Modern Tamil literature has its own place in the world arena.

 Professor Zvelebil, has written on Tamil literature, in his book 'The Smile of Murugan' as this: "...probably the most significant contribution (of the Tamils) is that of Tamil literature, which still remains to be 'discovered' and enjoyed by the non-Tamilians and adopted as an essential and remarkable part of universal heritage.
 If it is true that liberal education should 'liberate' by demonstrating the cultural values and norms foreign to us, by revealing the relativity of our own values, then the 'discovery' and enjoyment of Tamil literature, and even its teaching…should find its place in the systems of Western training and instruction in the humanities.."
-He has also called the Tamils "the Greeks of India".
+He has also called the Tamils "the Greeks of India

 A. K. Ramanujan, the noted Indo-Anglian poet, also noted the greatness of Tamil as a language and cultural medium.
 He said: "Tamil, one of the classical languages of India